 Virve-Anneli Vihman, Marie Curie Research Fellow

-I will be working with research assistants in Tartu, Estonia, from August 2015, to run experiments investigating the above questions.
-If you are interested in hearing more about these experiments or the results of my research more generally, please write to me at firstname.lastname@example.org
+If you are interested in hearing more about the ongoing experiments or the results of completed research more generally, please contact firstname.lastname@example.org.